minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

      /usr/local/mysql/bin/mysqladmin -u root password <password>
      /usr/local/mysql/bin/mysqladmin -u root -h `hostname` password <password>

+Please make sure that the `hostname' command in the second line is enclosed by *backticks* (`), so the shell can replace it with the output of this command (the host name of this system)!

 You might want to also add aliases to your shell's resource file to access `mysql' and `mysqladmin' from the command line: